Quick Answer

 - Failure of adequate protection is grounds for stay relief.
 The pre-petition secured lender can move to lift the stay and foreclose if adequate protection fails; this is the leverage that disciplines debtors and DIP lenders.

-How a DIP Order Typically Gets Approved
+How Does a DIP Order Typically Get Approved?

 The standard DIP-financing approval sequence: